Selected Gitmojis

 - A security issue (

-).
+:lock:) is a special kind of bug (:bug:).
 It is so important that I use a different emoji. - Removing a feature (

-by Angular Convention's definition: "A code change that neither fixes a bug nor adds a feature".
+:fire:) belongs torefactorby Angular Convention's definition: "A code change that neither fixes a bug nor adds a feature".
 However, it makes sense to assume a refactor does not introduce a breaking change of API, while removing a feature always break the API. - Breaking changes (

-) may have serious effects thus deserve a dedicated emoji. - Some projects have a change log file in the repository.
+:boom:) may have serious effects thus deserve a dedicated emoji. - Some projects have a change log file in the repository.
 Thus, a commit preparing a release typically starts with

-.
+:memo:.
 However, some projects do not maintain a change log file in the repository, but use the annotations of git tags.
 Then a commit preparing a release typically only involve things such as updating some version strings.
-Therefore, an extra emoji (:tada:
+Therefore, an extra emoji (:tada:) is added. :poop:is similar to:boom:, asking for special attention.
+These commits may be squashed or rebased on merging, if a clean history is preferred.:egg:itself can be considered as an Easter egg of gitmoji.

 Change Log